strawtype/dash-sunpower/README.md

 6. **Load the Example Dashboard**
   - Copy `dashboard.yaml` to create a new dashboard.
   - Add it as a new dashboard in Home Assistant’s UI (paste it).
-  - Review the notes in `dashboard.yaml` for customization (colors, thresholds, intervals)
+  - Review the notes in `dashboard.yaml` for customization (colors, thresholds, intervals).
   - Each solar panel is an individual card that needs to be associated with its corresponding sensor_id in the next step.

 7. **Customize the Dashboard**